-Combining 2 videos or more videos together is a basic editing feature in demand.
-People from time to time need to put two or more video footages and slices together from GoPro, iPhone, drones, camcorders, DSLR to recreate a compelling work.
+Merging video files together is a basic editing feature in demand.
+People from time to time need to put two or more video footages and slices together to recreate a compelling work.

-There are many video clips of the same activity that need to be merged together with or without re-encoding for the better viewing experience, for example,
+There are many video clips that need to be merged together with or without re-encoding for the better viewing experience, for example,

 - Short clips shot by iPhone, iPad, Android phones, cameras, DSLR, GoPro, etc.